-Cold urticaria signs and symptoms may include:
+Cold urticaria signs and symptoms include:

-- Reddish, itchy hives (wheals) on the area of skin that was exposed to cold.
-Wheals generally last for about half an hour.
+- Temporary reddish, itchy welts (hives) on the area of skin that was exposed to cold

-- Swelling of hands when holding cold objects.
+- Swelling of hands when holding cold objects

 When to see a doctor

 If you have skin reactions after cold exposure, see a doctor.
-Even if the reactions are mild, your doctor will want to rule out any underlying conditions that may be causing the problem.
+Even if the reactions are mild, your doctor will want to rule out underlying conditions that may be causing the problem.

-- Feel lightheaded
+- Feel dizzy

-- Have difficulty breathing
+- Have trouble breathing

-- Feel like your throat is swelling
+- Feel your tongue or throat swelling